Demystifying IBM UBX with Practical Cross-Channel Marketing

 You might ask, what is IBM UBX?
 Universal Behaviour Exchange is a solution that allows marketers and companies to stitch together multiple platforms in such a way that a two-way API-driven flow of information is enabled without the pain of complex engagement with an IT department.
 Data, events, segment related or audience data activity exchange during cross-channel marketing initiatives are just a few examples of activities powered by IBM UBX.
 The beauty of it is that you can tie together e-commerce solutions, multiple cross-channel display platforms, social media platforms, audience data provider(s), IBM Unica and its modules, and other systems.
-An example below is a schema of IBM, Mediamath and FBX intertwined into
+An example below is a schema of IBM, Mediamath and FBX intertwined into event and audience data exchange logic for a cross-channel campaign execution:

 By applying the logic similar to the one illustrated above, a marketing department gets closer to the goal of using a single interface to manage audiences, events, data relationships, campaign flow and audience data rules in one place!